lightning/bolts/02-peer-protocol.md

 Operation returns to normal once negotiation is done (while waiting for the splice transaction(s) to confirm).

+The splice is finally terminated when both sides send `splice_complete` to indicate that one of the splice transactions reached acceptable depth.

 ### The `splice` Message

 1. type: 74 (`splice`)